-A couple of weekends back I went to two outdoor music concerts here on Milan, Italy, to see the Prodigy and the Cure, but I carelessly forgot to cover myself in a layer of mosquito repellent.
-Big mistake, and I paid the price as I was feasted upon by lots of hungry little blood suckers, otherwise known as mosquitos - the bane of Italy’s otherwise lovely summers.
+A couple of weekends back I went to two outdoor music concerts here in Milan, Italy, but I carelessly forgot to cover myself in a layer of mosquito repellent.
+Big mistake, and I paid the price.
+I was feasted upon by lots of hungry little blood suckers, otherwise known as mosquitoes.
+They really are the bane of Italy’s otherwise lovely summers.

 It took around a week for all the irritating itching to die down.

-Last weekend, I went cycling around Milan to visit a park I have never seen before and to have a look around the lovely Villa Necchi.
-Remembering my itchy concert experience, before I set off, I covered myself with a good layer of mosquito repellent which, I’m happy to report, kept the nastly little bloodsuckers at bay.
+Last weekend, I went cycling around Milan to visit a park I had never seen before and to have a look around the lovely Villa Necchi.
+Remembering my itchy concert experience, before I set off, I covered myself with a good layer of mosquito repellent.
+I’m happy to report, the repellent kept the nasty little bloodsuckers away.

-The moral of this little tale is if you are coming to Italy this summer, bring some mosquito repellent to help you avoid too many itchy bites.
-If you don’t, the annoying itching may well have an adverse effect on your otherwise positive Italy experience.
+The moral of this little tale is if you are coming to Italy this summer and want to avoid mosquitoes, bring some mosquito repellent.
+If you don’t, the annoying itching may well have an adverse effect on your otherwise positive Italy vacation experience.

 A Real Pest

-Mosquitos are a real pest here.
-They come out in the evenings and congregate everywhere tourists do, and love all of Italy’s many tempting outdoor bars and restaurants.
 Areas like Milan’s lively, inviting Naviglio canal area are infested with the things.
 You will be the main course on their inevitable evening feeding frenzy menu, unless you take precautions.
-Be warned.
+Be warned!

-The blighters are capable of penetrating the light summer clothes you will be most probably be wearing on your tour of Italy, so it is not a bad idea to cover most of your torso with mosquito repellent, or to spray the repellent directly on your clothes, perhaps testing a small out of sight area to ensure the repellent does not damage the material.
+These little pests are capable of penetrating the light summer clothes you will be most probably be wearing on your tour of Italy.
+It’s not a bad idea to cover most of your torso with mosquito repellent, or to spray the repellent directly on your clothes.
+Remember to test a small out of sight area to ensure the repellent does not damage the material.
+Linen is no obstacle to hungry mosquitoes – as I know from itchy experience.

 Buy Mosquito Repellent Before Coming to Italy

-The mosquito repellent I used last weekend, and which does seem to work well, is something called Autan Family Care Junior.
+The mosquito repellent I used last weekend which helped me avoid mosquitoes is called Autan Family Care Junior.
 It’s a cream, although the makers refer to it as a gel.
 Autan Family Care Junior is designed for children, but works just as well on adults, and because it is for children, it is kind to your skin.

-Mosquito repellent is a must have for anyone coming to Italy in the summer.
+Mosquito repellent is a must for anyone coming to Italy in the summer.
 Only Italy’s high mountain areas remain mosquito free.
+Be warned, or end up itchy.

 ——–